Twisted Sister: Death of A. J. Pero and farewell tour (2015–2016)

-Metal Hall of Fame induction and 50th anniversary reunion tour (2023–present)
+Metal Hall of Fame induction, 50th anniversary reunion tour and Sebastian Bach replaces Dee Snider (2023–present)

 On January 26, 2023, Twisted Sister reunited as they were inducted into the Metal Hall of Fame at The Canyon Club in Agoura Hills.
 At the event, they performed a special one-off onstage three–song set once again featuring drummer Mike Portnoy filling in for A. J. Pero and guitarist Keith Robert War, who filled in for Eddie Ojeda after contracting COVID-19.

 On April 7, 2023, Dee Snider announced the band would reunite in 2024 for appearances at various Democratic political rallies during the 2024 election season.
 On April 8, 2024, Snider stated to podcast "The Hook Rocks!" that offers the band had been receiving for a reunion were "getting close to being impossible to refuse".
 Although he reiterated that the numbers were "not there yet" but they "sure as hell seem to be going in that direction".

 On September 10, 2025, Twisted Sister announced their reunion and would embark on a world tour, Twisted Forever, Forever Twisted, in 2026 celebrating the band's 50th anniversary, but without bassist Mark Mendoza due to "irreconcilable differences".
 It will feature Russell Pzütto on bass and Joe Franco on drums.
+However, on February 5, 2026, the band announced that they had cancelled their entire world tour due to Dee Snider's health, and that the future of the band would be "determined in the next several weeks".
+On the following day, Dee confirmed he had left Twisted Sister, due to "health challenges".
+On March 3, it was announced the band would tour later in the year with Sebastian Bach (formerly of Skid Row) as the vocalist.